danszwec/satellite_segmentation/README.md

 1. Go to the config.yaml file, change the settings, and save it (this will become your default configuration).
 2. Use the menu and choose not to use the default configuration (this will be a temporary configuration).
 If you like the outcome of the model after the run, you can set it as the default at the end.

+### How to run a training loop via train

+**In tain.py - Follow the prompts on-screen to ensure a smooth workflow.**
+1. **Update the config.yaml file**
+2. **In the buttom of train.py** - change the adress for the config.yaml file
+3. **Launch the Script:** Run the train.py script from your terminal or command line interface.

 ### How to run a training loop via main
 **In main.py - Follow the prompts on-screen to ensure a smooth workflow.**

-1. **Launch the Script:** Run the script from your terminal or command line interface.
+1. **Launch the Script:** Run the main.py script from your terminal or command line interface.
 2. **Welcome Screen:**
    - You will be presented with a welcome screen.
 ![image](https://github.com/user-attachments/assets/6453ad70-6760-41b7-887f-12f24a34e6a7)